 (a) A new Large Load;

-(b) A modification of any existing Load Facility that increases the aggregate peak Demand of the Facility by 75 MW or more; or
+(b) A modification of any existing Load Facility that increases the aggregate peak Demand of the Facility by 75 MW or more;

-(c) A modification of an existing Large Load that changes or adds a Point of Interconnection (POI) or Service Delivery Point to a different electrical bus on a different electrical circuit.
+(c) A modification of an existing Large Load that changes or adds a Point of Interconnection (POI) or Service Delivery Point to a different electrical bus on a different electrical circuit; or

+(d) A modification of an existing Large Electronic Load (LEL) that materially changes dynamic characteristics or operating behavior in a manner that may affect its ride-through capability.
+Material changes include, but are not limited to, changes in the technology (e.g., conversion of a cryptocurrency mining load to a data center) or controls (e.g., protection schemes or relay settings) that affect voltage or frequency ride-through capability at the POI or Service Delivery Point.

 9.3.4.3 Dynamic and Transient Stability Analysis

-(1) The lead TSP shall not initiate the stability study prior to receiving from the ILLE dynamic load modeling information sufficient to properly model the load in the stability studies.
+(1) The lead TSP shall not initiate the stability study prior to receiving from the ILLE dynamic load modeling information sufficient to properly model the load in the stability studies, in accordance with paragraph (6) of Section 6.2, Dynamics Model Development.
 The TSP shall check the dynamic load information according to the procedure specified in Section 3.4.4, Load Model Data, of the Dynamics Working Group Procedure Manual.

 (2) The stability study base case shall be created from the most recently approved Dynamics Working Group (DWG) base case appropriate for the desired Initial Energization date of the Load.
 The initial transmission configuration of the study area shall be consistent with the configuration used in the corresponding steady-state study to the extent practicable.